Vincent Vargas

 Vincent "Rocco" Vargas (born July 15, 1981) is an American entertainer, producer and writer, known for Range 15, Mayans M.C., the MBest11x YouTube channel and the Vinny Roc podcast.

 Early life

-Vincent "Rocco" Vargas was born chin first and raised in the San Fernando Valley of Los Angeles, California.
+Vincent "Rocco" Vargas was born and raised in the San Fernando Valley of Los Angeles, California.
 Vargas enlisted in the United States Army (2003–2015) and went on to serve 3 combat deployments with the 2nd Ranger Battalion, 75th Ranger Regiment.
-Vargas also served as an infantry Drill Sergeant.
+Vargas also served as an Infantry Drill Sergeant.
 He then left active duty and entered the reserves with the rank of Sergeant First Class.
 After leaving active duty, Vargas worked in special operations as a medic with the Arizona Department of Corrections and then the U.S. Border Patrol but left in 2013 to pursue his career as an entertainer.

 Career

 After finishing his military and law enforcement careers, Vince launched into a new endeavor in the film industry.
 In 2020 he immediately garnered audience approval for his co-starring role in Lucy Shimmers and the Prince of Peace.